-Remaining popular are festivals that celebrate the moonshine heritage of Georgia.
+Festivals that celebrate the moonshine heritage of Georgia remain popular.

-Check out the Annual Mountain Moonshine Festival in Dawsonville in October to learn more about the spirit and Appalachian culture.
+Check out the Mountain Moonshine Festival in Dawsonville in October to learn more about the spirit and Appalachian culture.
 Festivities kick off with a parade of cars, followed by live entertainment, numerous vendors and festival fare.
 Also, festival-goers can enjoy a car show, cruise-in, and swap meet at the Georgia Racing Hall of Fame.